Engines#

 Florence2OCREngine#

-Microsoft's Florence-2 vision-language model for OCR.
+Microsoft's Florence-2 vision-language model via transformers + torch.
 Requires the [florence2] extra.

 pip install "panoocr[florence2]"